 Your travels continue today and after breakfast, you’ll wave farewell to pretty Kinsale.

 Your destination is Killarney – and there are many ways to reach it.
 With your driver-guide’s help, you can decide on the day and take account of the weather.
 Along the coast, or perhaps a more direct route inland, through pretty towns and villages.

-We’d always recommend you start from Old Head of Kinsale though.
+Perhaps start from Old Head of Kinsale.
 It’s scenic overload, where the mighty Atlantic Ocean meets towering cliffs.
 This is also the start of the Wild Atlantic Way. and you might choose to travel an early section of the route.
 You’ll be awash with breath-taking panoramas and glorious natural wonder.
 Such serene Irish beauty to awaken your soul.

 Rural Irish character awaits you if you opt for an inland route.
 There are so many charming villages to see.

 You’ll no doubt have your camera at the ready, and your driver-guide knows all the best photo-stops.
 Make the adventure your own and choose and time and place for lunch to suit you.

 Built as a tourist resort, you’ll reach Killarney during the afternoon (perhaps earlier, dependent on your route).
 On the shores of Lough Leane, Queen Victoria stayed in Killarney in 1750.
 And you’ll enjoy three nights here now.
 It’s such a pretty town with its mountainous backdrop and proximity to Killarney National Park.